-The most important predictors for the current BTGR model were mean temperature of the wettest quarter (accounting for 14.2% of the total average GINI index), elevation (11.8%), precipitation of the wettest month (9.1%), and deciduous forest land cover (8.4%; Fig 4).
+The most important predictors for the current boat-tailed grackle model were mean temperature of the wettest quarter (accounting for 14.2% of the total average GINI index), elevation (11.8%), precipitation of the wettest month (9.1%), and deciduous forest land cover (8.4%; Fig 4).
 Habitat suitability increased as the mean temperature of the wettest quarter and precipitation of the wettest month increased and was highest when both elevation and deciduous forest land cover were close to zero (Fig 5; see Fig S3 for the full set of partial dependence plots).
-Our model indicates that the ideal habitats for BTGR are warm, low elevation habitats with high precipitation and low forest cover.
+Our model predicts that the ideal habitats for boat-tailed grackles are warm, low elevation habitats with high precipitation and low forest cover.

 ![](pdAll_top8_20220330.pdf)

-\footnotesize \textbf{Figure 5.} Partial dependence curves for the 12 most important environmental predictors across all models.
+\footnotesize \textbf{Figure 5.} Partial dependence curves for the 12 most important environmental predictors across all boat-tailed grackle (BTGR) and great-tailed grackle (GTGR) models.
 The curves represent how changing each environmental predictor changes the encounter rate for the modeled species.
 The historic models are represented by the darker dashed lines and the current models are represented by the lighter solid lines.
 Shaded regions indicate one standard deviation.
-The differences between the historic and current models for each species present how the species niche has changed based on our models.
+The differences between the historic and current models for each species present how realized niches of each species as predicted by our models have changed.

 \normalsize

-The historic model for BTGR disagreed on the importance and effect of few predictors, supporting niche conservatism in the species.
+The historic model for the boat-tailed grackle disagreed on the importance and effect of only a few predictors, supporting consistent habitat usage in the species.
 Both the historic and current models placed high importance on the mean temperature in the wettest quarter (12.4%; Fig 4), precipitation of the wettest month (12.4%), and deciduous forest cover (7.9%).
 However, the historic model prioritized the mean temperature of the driest quarter (9.7%, 5.8% in the current model) and not elevation (4.8%).
 Among these predictors, only the mean temperature of the driest quarter had a different effect in the historic model than in the current model (Fig 5).
 Habitat suitability increased as the mean temperature of the driest quarter increased in both models, but the current model predicted that suitability would decrease beyond the observed temperature range of the historic model.
-Differences between the historic and current models do not indicate that the habitat preferences of BTGR have changed over time.
+Differences between the historic and current models do not support a change in habitat associations of boat-tailed grackles over time.

-BTGR was found in every land cover class except deciduous forests and ice/snow in both the historic and current time periods.
-BTGR was found more often in urban areas in the current time period, and less often in the land cover class that was the second most common in the historic time period: woody wetlands (Fig S4).
-BTGR was also found less often in croplands, which corresponds with a decrease in croplands across the checklist range.
-We found no evidence of any change in habitat breadth based on land cover classes for BTGR, agreeing with the results of our SDMs.
+Boat-tailed grackles were found in every land cover class except deciduous forests and ice/snow in both the historic and current time periods.
+Boat-tailed grackles were found more often in urban areas in the current time period, and less often in the land cover class that was the second most common in the historic time period: woody wetlands (Fig S4).
+Boat-tailed grackles were also found less often in croplands, which corresponds with a decrease in croplands across the checklist range.
+We found no evidence of change in habitat occupancy based on land cover classes for boat-tailed grackles, agreeing with the results of our SDMs.
+The niche similarity test for the boat-tailed grackle did not find a significant difference in the environmental space occupied by the boat-tailed grackle over time (Warren’s I = 0.647; p-value = 0.446, Fig S5B), which further supports the hypothesis that the boat-tailed grackle did not change the environments it occupies between the historic and current time periods.